PhilaeRoetta/PREDICT_PROJECT/README.md

 ## Usage - Entry points<a name="usage"></a>

-The system exposes several entry points (init competitions, post templates, calculate results,..).
+The system exposes several entry points:
+- init competition: to add new competitions to predict from potential new sources
+- init snowflake: copy of the snowflake database on a new account
+- playoffs table: creates a playoffs bracket with prediction results for playoffs competition
+- main entry point: run automatically and manually the daily business  path with reading predictions, updating database, posting results,...

-- Typical local usage:
+- Typical local manual usage of main entry point
     ```
         cd PYTHON_PREDICT
         python exe_main.py
     ```
-- Typical GitHub Actions usage through *gitrun_main_auto_prod.yml*
+- Typical GitHub Actions usage of main entry point through *gitrun_main_auto_prod.yml*

 See more on the full manual.